-Grant holders who interrupt their research work to take sick leave or other types of leave stipulated in the Act respecting labour standards (CQLR, c.
-N-1.1) may request an extension of the funding period, without any additional amount, for the leave period applicable to their situation and authorized by the managing institution.
-This extension
+Grant holders who interrupt their research work to take sick leave or other types of leave stipulated in the Act respecting labour standards may request a deferral of the period during which the grant may be used, without any additional funding, for the leave period applicable to their situation and authorized by the managing institution.
+This deferral period cannot be divided.
+If the managing institution offers a longer leave, the deferral may, at the discretion of the Fonds, be as long as the leave granted by the institution in accordance with its current policies.

-To request a funding period extension, grant holders must provide the Fonds concerned with a medical certificate confirming their situation or a document from the grant managing institution attesting to the authorized leave duration.
+To request a deferral, grant holders must provide the Fonds concerned with a medical certificate confirming their situation or a document from the grant managing institution attesting to the authorized leave duration.
 The Fonds reserve the right to verify the situation of the person concerned.
 At the end of the leave, the funding holder must inform the Fonds within the first week of resuming work.

 In the case of a research infrastructure, funding holders must ensure that provisions are made for an adequate replacement during their absence by a regular member of the infrastructure.
-The grant cannot be extended.
+It is not possible to defer the period during which the grant may be used.
 The persons must also provide the Fonds with complete information on their replacement including confirmation from the managing institution.

-Career award holders who interrupt their research work to take sick leave or other types of leave stipulated in the Act Respecting Labour Standards are entitled to a deferral of their award.
+Career award holders who interrupt their research work to take sick leave or other types of leave stipulated in the Act Respecting Labour Standards may request, in writing, a deferral of the period during which their award may be used.
 The deferral period cannot be divided.
-Career award holders must advise the FRQ in writing of their intention to defer the award.

-Training award holders who interrupt their research work to take sick leave or other types of leave stipulated in the Act Respecting Labour Standards can request an instalment deferral and the extension of their funding period, for as long as the university authorizes the suspension or interruption of studies.
+Training award holders who interrupt their research work to take sick leave or other types of leave stipulated in the Act Respecting Labour Standards can request a deferral for as long as the university authorizes the suspension or interruption of studies.
 The Fonds reserves the right to re-evaluate the file.

-To request an award deferral, training award holders must complete and transmit a request (indicating the duration and reason for leave) and provide supporting documents in the form of a medical certificate confirming the applicable situation or a letter from the postsecondary institution confirming the suspension of the study project or program and the authorized suspension duration.
-The Fonds reserve the right to verify the situation of the student or postdoctoral fellow.
+To request a deferral, funding holders must complete and transmit a request (indicating the duration and reason for leave) and provide supporting documents in the form of a medical certificate confirming the applicable situation or a letter from the postsecondary institution confirming the suspension of the study project or program and the authorized suspension duration.
+The Fonds reserve the right to verify the situation of the person concerned.
 Upon resuming their studies, training award holders must provide the Fonds with proof of enrolment.

-6.15 Leave without Pay
+6.15 Deferral during Leave without Pay